Appendix D — SQL primer

 This illustrates a nice feature of SQL engines, namely that you can leave some of the details of the query to the software and focus on the higher-level requirements of your query (i.e., which observations to keep, etc.).

-D.5 SQL ORDER BY
+B.4 SQL ORDER BY

 A R data frame can be considered as a list of vectors, where each vector has a well-defined order.
-In contrast, SQL tables should be considered to have any particular order absent an ORDER BY
+In contrast, SQL tables should be not considered to have any particular order absent an ORDER BY

 An ORDER BY